 The CrystalBull Trading Indicator uses a proprietary model to try to determine strength and weakness in the market, and to identify possible entry and exit points.
 Our hope is that this indicator may reduce the "buy-high-sell-low" tendencies of the typical investor.

 From Dec.
 31, 1996 through Dec.
-30, 2016, following this CrystalBull Trading Indicator would have, hypothetically, produced a Total Return 70 times that of a Buy-and-Hold strategy (23298% vs. 332%), with an average compound annual total return of 31.36% APR (The average compound annual total return of the S&P 500 during this period was just 7.59% annually).
+30, 2016, following the CrystalBull Trading Indicator would have, hypothetically, produced a Total Return 70 times that of a Buy-and-Hold strategy (23260% vs. 332%), with an average compound annual total return of 31.35% APR (The compound annual growth rate of the S&P 500 during this period was just 7.59% APR).
 The Indicator had 230 round turn trades (about one per month).
 Click here to see the Historical Performance of the CrystalBull Trading Indicator

 ( HINT: Click-and-drag left-to-right on a chart to zoom in to a specific date range.
 Double-click on a chart to zoom back out. )